lsdun/project3/README.md

 ## Output:
 This package outputs the Gelman Rubin statistic for both MCMC methods as well as the autocorrelation times.
 Additionally, it outputs the normal distribution values of the paremeters.
-The plots generated are, the raw data plotted against the model, trace plots of the evolution of each parameter, and posterior histograms for each MCMC method.
+The plots generated are the raw data plotted against the model, trace plots of the evolution of each parameter, and posterior histograms for each MCMC method.